-* Added the possibility to position and shift the mouse cursor relative to the entire screen, active window, and previous position (in the "Key sequence" action) with the option of returning the cursor to the initial position once the action is performed.
-Please see the accompanying video below.
+In Key Manager v1.10 was added the possibility to position and shift the mouse cursor relative to the entire screen, active window, and previous position (in the "Key sequence" action) with the option of returning the cursor to the initial position once the action is performed.

 Once the installation is complete, start the program.
 The following window will appear:

 The top part of this window contains the profile management panel, as well as the “Pause” and “Program options” buttons:

 Below this panel is a window that allows you to add new actions and folders and manage them.